2

 Qualifications

-Working Conditions: The work is performed in kitchen areas where the steam and heat from cooking and dishwashing equipment often cause uncomfortably high temperatures and humidity.
-The work area is well lighted but usually noisy from food service activities, and there is danger of slipping on floors where food or beverages have been dropped.
-Food service workers are regularly exposed to hot liquids, sharp cutting blades, hot working surfaces, and extreme temperature changes when entering walk-in refrigeration or freezing units.
+WORKING CONDITIONS: The work is performed in kitchen and dining areas.
+Steam and heat from cooking and dishwashing equipment often cause uncomfortably high temperatures and humidity.
+The work area is well lighted, but usually noisy from food service activities and there is a danger of slipping on floors where food or beverages have been dropped.
+Food service workers are regularly exposed to hot liquids, sharp cutting blades, hot working surfaces, and extreme temperature changes when entering walk-in refrigerators or freezing units.
+Subject to prolonged periods of standing.
+Must abide by personal hygiene standards and safe work procedures such as wearing a hairnet or hat and a clean uniform daily.

 Education